-Be sure and check your local zoning ordinance before.
+Be sure and check your local zoning ordinance before remodeling your basement.
 The last thing you want is for your project to stall because it violates the zoning ordinances.

-Our basement remodeling contractors always ensure projects are safe and up to code.
+As a basement remodeling contractor, we always ensure projects are safe and up to code.

 Check With Your Homeowners Association